okyeron/4e/README.md

 # 4e

-4 encoders clones the functionality of the monome arc, giving you 4 encoders with push buttons to control monome hardware such as norns, ansible, and the trilogy modules.
+4e clones the functionality of the monome arc, giving you 4 encoders with push buttons to control monome hardware such as norns, ansible, and the trilogy modules.
 It's based on an inexpensive Teensy microcontroller plus encoders and a 1.2" OLED display to provide feedback.
 The display currently shows the arc led ring information as four 64-segment "bars" instead.

 ## usb_names